-KI18 The increasing impact of visitors on designated sites, such as the SAC, means greater pressure on other areas and implies greater needs to manage their visits.
+KI18 The increasing impact of visitors on designated sites, such as the Special Area of Conservation(SAC), means greater pressure on other areas and implies greater needs to manage their visits.

 KI21 Maintaining views from and into the AONB.

-County Landscape Character Assessment Planning for Landscape Change
+1 County Landscape Character Assessment Planning for Landscape Change

-Cannock Chase AONB Management Plan 2014-2019
+2 Cannock Chase AONB Management Plan 2014-2019